JITbase/cookiecutter-docker/README.md

 docker run --rm -it -v `pwd`:`pwd` -w `pwd` -it jitbasedevelopers/cookiecutter:latest <git or folder of template>
 ```

-Note: If your git is private, use HTTPS url, a prompt will ask for your credentials
+- Note: If your git is private, use HTTPS url, a prompt will ask for your credentials
-Note 2: If you use folder template, don't forget to mount folder in docker container (`-v` arg)
+- Note (bis): If you use folder template, don't forget to mount folder in docker container (`-v` arg)